amapizen/hubcamp/README.md

 ## Technology Stack
-FrontEnd Stack is built with preprocessor: HTML, CSS (Sass/Compass) and JS.
+FrontEnd Stack is built with preprocessor: HTML, CSS (Sass) and JS.

 ** Prerequisites